rubenhortas/rubenhortas.github.io/_drafts/2099-01-01-configuring-awesome-wm.md

 ```

 ## Menu bar launcher
-I don't use the menu bar from the wibar, neither in the mouse, I prefer the Super+p shortcut.
-So I comment the awesome menu sections:
+I don't use the menu bar from the wibar, neither in the mouse (I prefer the Super+p or Super+r shortcuts), so I comment the awesome menu sections:

 ```lua
 -- {{{ Menu